 Don’t keep all of your money and cards on you if you have a secure room.
 I usually lock some of my money and an emergency credit card in the safe in my room.
 I also hide a few bills in my dirty laundry (someone has to be really hard core to go through that).
 Maybe I over-prepare, but I tend to have two or three hidden stashes of money – just in case.

 The first international trip I ever took was to London.
 I stepped off the plane, excited to start my adventure, and went to buy a coffee.
 My bank card was declined.
 What??
 I had saved up for this trip!
 I had the money in my account!
 This must be some sort of mistake!

 I logged onto my bank account, and to my surprise it was negative $500.
 My identity had been stolen.
 They took all the money out of my account and then some.
 At first I panicked, I was embarking on my first international trip, and I had no money!

 But then I remembered my other bank!
-I have two banks, with unlinked accounts.
+I have two banks, with multiple un-linked accounts.
 Thankfully I decided to bring both cards “just in case”.
 The second bank was untouched by the ID theft.
-I sighed a heavy relief, knowing that my trip was safe.
-I called the first bank and got a lock on my account.
+I sighed a heavy relief, knowing that my trip was safe, and then I called the first bank and got a lock on my account.
 I told them what happened and that I was out of the country.
 They were very helpful in resolving the situation.
-They also offered to advance me money prior to the investigation for my trip, but since I had the other bank I declined (Bank of America, surprisingly.
-They are really good in ID theft cases).
+They also offered to advance me money prior to the investigation for my trip, but since I had the other bank I declined (Surprisingly Bank of America is quite good in cases of identity theft).
 The point here is that identity theft can happen to anyone at any time.
 They can max out credit cards and drain bank accounts.
 It’s always best to have a backup source of cash.